Keshav-Aggarwal/CarND-Behavioral-Cloning-P3/README.md

 Then I repeated this process on track two in order to get more data points.

+Then after loading the data I removed 75% of zero data as 0 data will introduce more data while flipping and taking left and right images for the same image.

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would double the data and it will kind of generate data like driving in anti-clockwise direction.
 For example, here is an image that has then been flipped:

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 132352 number of data points.
+Image loading and image flipping is done inside the generator.
+I then preprocessed this data by dividing the data by 127.5 and then substracting it from 1.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 3 as after that loss was not decreading significantly.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.